VirtualAlllocEx/Create_Thread-Inline_Assembly_x86_Fibers/README.md

 # **Disclaimer**
 The content and all code examples in this article are for research purposes only and must not be used in an unethical context!
 The code used is not new and I make no claim to it.
 Most of the code comes, as so often, from the **ired.team, thank you @spotheplanet for your brilliant work and sharing it with us all!**

+# **Fibers?**
+Fibers are a lightweight threading mechanism provided by Windows, which allow for cooperative multitasking within a single process.
+Unlike threads, which are managed by the operating system and have their own system resources (such as a separate stack and register set), fibers share the same system resources as the parent thread and switch between tasks using their own stack and register set.
+This makes fibers faster and more efficient than threads for certain types of tasks.

 # **Description**
 This code part initializes a handle (HRSRC) to a binary resource in the executable file.
 The FindResource() function locates the resource based on its name (IDR_CALC_BIN1) and type (CALC_BIN).
 The NULL parameter specifies the module instance handle, which is not needed in this case since the resource is located in the same executable file.
 ``` HRSRC codeResource;